mylovemyon/TryHackMe/Rooms/Intro to Digital Forensics.md

 - Use of validated tools: The tools used in digital forensics should be validated to ensure that they work correctly.
 For example, if you are creating an image of a disk, you want to ensure that the forensic image is identical to the data on the disk.
 - Repeatability: The findings of digital forensics can be reproduced as long as the proper skills and tools are available.
 - Reporting: The digital forensics investigation is concluded with a report that shows the evidence related to the case that was discovered.

+## Practical Example of Digital Forensics
+Everything we do on our digital devices, from smartphones to computers, leaves traces.
+Let’s see how we can use this in the subsequent investigation.
+Our cat, Gado, has been kidnapped.
+The kidnapper has sent us a document with their requests in MS Word Document format.
+We have converted the document to PDF format and extracted the image from the MS Word file for your convenience.
+You can download the attached file to your local machine for inspection; however, for your convenience we have added the files to the AttackBox.
+To follow along, open the terminal on the AttackBox, then go to the directory `/root/Rooms/introdigitalforensics` as shown below.
+In the following terminal output, we changed to the directory containing the case files.

+### Document Metadata
+When you create a text file, TXT, some metadata gets saved by the Operating System, such as file creation date and last modification date.
+However, much information gets kept within the file’s metadata when you use a more advanced editor, such as MS Word.
+There are various ways to read the file metadata; you might open them within their official viewer/editor or use a suitable forensic tool.
+Note that exporting the file to other formats, such as PDF, would maintain most of the metadata of the original document, depending on the PDF writer used.
+Let’s see what we can learn from the PDF file.
+We can try to read the metadata using the program `pdfinfo`.
+Pdfinfo displays various metadata related to a PDF file, such as title, subject, author, creator, and creation date.
+(The AttackBox already has pdfinfo installed; however, if you are using Kali Linux and don’t have pdfinfo installed, you can install it using `sudo apt install poppler-utils`.)
+Consider the following example of using `pdfinfo DOCUMENT.pdf`.